nahoj/xonsh-jetbrains/README.md

    pipx install 'xonsh-lsp[jedi]'
    # mise use -g 'pipx:xonsh-lsp[jedi]' was not working: LSP4IJ couldn't start it.
    ```
-  - Note: I only tested `xonsh-lsp` with the built-in `jedi` backend, but I would expect others to work as well.

 The plugin is known to work on Linux and macOS.
 I expect it to work on Windows if `xonsh-lsp` does as well.